If the thought of the gym leaves you cold, you might find the prospect of healthy exercise in your local forest more appealing.

 As well as the traditional pursuits of walking and cycling there are some more unusual ways that you can get out and explore which keep you fit, active and most importantly having fun.

 This popular fitness technique incorporates specially designed walking poles to work the upper part of the body as well as the legs, making it a full body workout.
-It was first developed in Finland in the 1950s to help cross-country skiers maintain their fitness.
+Nordic walking was first developed in Finland in the 1950s to help cross-country skiers maintain their fitness.
 It is suitable for people of all abilities and can be sociable too as you can walk in groups.
-There are several regular groups at different Forestry Commission forests including Haldon Forest Park near Exeter, the Forest of Dean, Alice Holt near Farnham and Bedgebury Pinetum in Kent.
+There are several regular Nordic Walking groups at different Forestry Commission forests including Haldon Forest Park near Exeter, the Forest of Dean, Alice Holt near Farnham and Bedgebury Pinetum in Kent.
 Details for all of these forests can be found by visiting the Forestry Commission website and typing the name of the forest in the search field.

 For anyone looking to try a whole new experience, a self balancing electric segway could be just the thing.
 It looks rather like a large-wheeled, self-propelled scooter and it’s the latest in green technology.
 It’s a brilliant way to get around and enjoy the forest, and great if you find long walks tiring.
 Segways are available via Go Ape at a number of forests including Sherwood Pines near Mansfield, Thetford Forest in East Anglia and Moors Valley Country Park in Dorset.
 Details and costs can be found on their website.
 Segway Southwest operate at Haldon Forest Park near Exeter; for details go to their website.